cloudfoundry-community-attic/traveling-cf-admin/README.md

 Check that its runnable via the symlink:

-To check that its runnable:
+To check that the CLIs are runnable:

 ```
-./cf-admin/bosh
+./cf-admin/cf
+./cf-admin/uaac
 ```

 Finally, add the `cf-admin` path into your `$PATH`: